rchillyard/Number/README.md

 Rendering
 =========
-The _render_ method is defined in the trait _NumberLike_ and thus is defined by all subtypes, including _Field_, _Number_, _Rational_, Complex, etc.
+The _render_ method is defined in the trait _Renderable_.
+The rest of this section pertains to the `core` module. including _Field_, _Number_, _Rational_, Complex, etc.
 For the prettiest output, you should use _render_ rather than _toString_ (which is basically for debugging).